SET index continues its downward trend

-The SET index ended lower in November after hitting the year's high of 1,506 points the month before.
+The Stock Exchange of Thailand (SET) index ended lower in November after hitting the year's high of 1,506 points the month before.
 In the second week of November, the index broke below the 1,470 support level and drifted sideways down below 1,440 and 1,430 points.

 The moving average convergence/divergence technical indicator also crossed below the zero line, confirming the bearish outlook.
 Among the factors affecting sentiment:

-US monetary policy: The upcoming Federal Open Market Committee meeting on Dec 17 and 18 is expected to result in another 25-basis-point interest rate cut.
-However, the US economic recovery trend, including GDP growth of 2.8% and declining unemployment, coupled with potential inflationary pressures from Trump administration policies, could influence the Fed's decision.
+US monetary policy: The upcoming Federal Open Market Committee (FOMC) meeting on Dec 17 and 18 is expected to result in another 25-basis-point interest rate cut.
+However, the United States economic recovery trend, including GDP growth of 2.8% and declining unemployment, coupled with potential inflationary pressures from Trump administration policies, could influence the Fed's decision.

-Domestic economic recovery: Thailand's third-quarter GDP growth exceeded expectations at 3.0%, driven by government stimulus measures such as debt relief and cash handouts.
+Domestic economic recovery: Thailand's third-quarter gross domestic product (GDP) growth exceeded expectations at 3.0%, driven by government stimulus measures such as debt relief and cash handouts.
 Reduced political tension has also provided the government with greater flexibility to carry out economic policies.

 Chinese economy: Chinese equities have shown some signs of recovery, fuelled by speculation about the outcome of significant economic discussions in December.
 Additional stimulus measures are anticipated to lift economic growth, particularly after the disappointment that followed previous announcements.
 However, a threat by US President-elect Donald Trump to impose 10% tariffs on all Chinese imports could negatively impact exports.